Skip to content

 Instant Payouts, Open Banking

 Three products.
-Inpay Money Out is the main offering: instant cross-border bank transfers to 90+ countries through a single API.
-Operators submit payout requests, Inpay routes them through local banking rails, players receive money in their domestic bank accounts.
-Inpay Money In handles open banking pay-ins but is not yet positioned as a full player deposit solution for iGaming.
-Eurogiro, acquired by Inpay in 2018, extends reach to 70,000+ postal banking access points in markets where traditional bank coverage is thin.
-Smart routing picks the optimal corridor for each payout based on destination, amount and speed requirements.
+Inpay Money Out is the one the business was built on: instant cross-border bank transfers to 90+ countries through a single API.
+Operators submit payout requests, Inpay routes them through local banking rails on a claimed 99% completion rate, players receive money in their domestic bank accounts.
+Inpay Money In handles open-banking pay-ins and is sold to iGaming operators as the deposit half of a single-provider setup, though it carries no card acquiring.
+Eurogiro, acquired in 2018, extends reach to 70,000+ postal banking access points where traditional bank coverage is thin, including cash pick-up.
+Smart routing picks the corridor for each payout on destination, amount and speed.

 Payment Methods

 Bank-to-bank transfers through local clearing systems.
-No cards, no wallets, no crypto.
-Players receive payouts directly in their bank accounts through domestic payment rails.
-In Europe that means SEPA and local instant payment schemes.
-In Asia and Africa it means local ACH equivalents.
-The simplicity is actually the point.
-Every payout goes bank-to-bank with no intermediary steps, no card network fees, no wallet withdrawal delays.
-Mass payout capability handles bulk disbursements through a single API call.
-Smart routing optimizes which banking corridor to use for each payout based on speed and cost.
-Limited Apple Pay and Google Pay support exists but this is not where Inpay adds value.
-The real product is moving money out of your platform and into player bank accounts across borders.
+No cards, no wallets, no crypto, and no Apple Pay or Google Pay.
+Players receive payouts directly into their bank accounts over domestic rails: SEPA and local instant payment schemes in Europe, local ACH equivalents in Asia and Africa, SWIFT where no local rail exists, and cash pick-up through the Eurogiro postal network.
+The simplicity is the point.
+Every payout goes bank-to-bank with no intermediary steps, no card network fees and no wallet withdrawal delays.
+Mass payout capability handles bulk disbursements through a single API call, and the routing engine picks the corridor per payout on speed and cost, on a claimed 99% completion rate.
+The 90+ figure attached to Inpay is countries and currencies, not a method count: there is one method here, and it is a bank transfer.

 Verticals